-Split manufacturing aims at dividing the IC design in two or more parts that are fabricated by separate foundries~\cite{6513707,8203796}.
-Camouflaging aims at hiding the Boolean functionality of a gate at the layout level, confusing the attacker when analyzing the circuit~\cite{Cocchi2014}.
-Watermarking aims at identifying and certifying the ownership of an intellectual property and at making it verifiable by the end user with a designer's signature embed into the design~\cite{AbdelHamid2004}.
-Logic locking makes the circuit's functionality dependent on a key unknown to the foundry~\cite{8852678}.
-These techniques can be applied at each step of the design flow, including at the transistor~\cite{8714856}, logic ~\cite{Sengupta2018, 8203758}, or behavioral levels~\cite{7100906}.
+Several approaches have been proposed to protect IP cores from reverse engineering and IP theft, including {\em split manufacturing}, \textit{camouflaging}, {\em watermarking}, \textit{logic locking}.
+Split manufacturing divides the IC design in two parts that are fabricated in separate foundries~\cite{6513707,8203796}.
+Camouflaging hides the Boolean function of a gate at the layout level~\cite{Cocchi2014}.
+Watermarking allows certifying ownership of IP by embedding a designer's signature into the design~\cite{AbdelHamid2004}.
+Logic locking makes the circuit function dependent on a key unknown to the foundry~\cite{8852678}.
+These techniques can apply at the transistor~\cite{8714856}, logic~\cite{Sengupta2018, 8203758}, or behavior~\cite{7100906} levels.

-Logic locking modifies the behavior of a circuit in such a way that it does not produce the expected outputs until it is ``activated" with a secret key.
-In this way it is possible to protect the circuit from illegal copies since the correct execution requires access not only to the chip layout but also to the key.
-This approach protects against attackers that may have access to the design files~\cite{8852678}.
-Circuit locking can be performed at the logic level~\cite{roy2008epic, 7362173} or at the behavioral level~\cite{5401214, 5966342}.
-Protection techniques depend on the threat model assumed by the designer: if the attacker has access to an activated chip ({\em oracle}), logic locking must be resistant to SAT attacks~\cite{Shamsi2017}.
-If no oracle is available, the attacker can only analyze the design files and the designer should not reveal any knowledge on the real structure or functionality.
-In this way, the attacker can only apply random guesses.
-To scale to larger designs, novel approaches raise the abstraction level, applying locking during HLS~\cite{8465830,8942150}, even if the approaches require tool modifications and are thus not compatible with current industrial EDA flows.
-Existing methods aims at proposing alternative techniques, while there is no explicit optimization of the security metrics~\cite{metrics2018}.
-We focus instead on identifying the best combination of techniques by analyzing the effects on the proper metric for the given threat model.
+Locking modifies the behavior of a circuit, which does not produce the expected outputs until it is ``activated" with a secret key.
+It protects the circuit from illegal copies since the correct execution requires access not only to the IC layout but also the key.
+This approach protects against attackers with access to the design files~\cite{8852678}.
+Circuit locking can be performed at logic~\cite{roy2008epic, 7362173} or behavioral level~\cite{5401214, 5966342}.
+Protection techniques depend on the threat model assumed by the designer: if the attacker has access to an activated chip ({\em oracle}), locking must resist SAT attacks~\cite{Shamsi2017}.
+If no oracle is available, the attacker can only analyze the design files, which hardly reveal knowledge on the structure or function.
+The attacker can only apply random guesses.
+To scale to larger designs approaches raise the abstraction level such as applying locking during HLS~\cite{8465830,8942150}, even if they require tool modifications.
+Indeed, DSE at the RTL level has been shown to suffer poor performance because of the high number of locking points~\cite{collini_date_2022}.
+On the contrary, our method can integrate algorithm-level analysis and pruning steps to reduce the number of candidate locking points.
+They are not compatible with industrial EDA flows.
+Existing methods propose alternative techniques without explicitly optimizing security metrics~\cite{metrics2018}.
+We focus on identifying the best combination of techniques by analyzing the effects on the security metric.